AbstractProgram/graphRepresentation/documentation/presentation notes/presentation.md

 For example, functions maybe referenced in the graph by name, and the interpreter program would decide how to resolve & call the functions in the graph.
 So, the same graph can be executed with different interpretation algorithms to match specific use-cases.

-I created a specification describing the concept and the graph models & this repository of a working implementation in Nodejs, that I actually use in my projects.
+I created a specification describing the concept and the graph models.
+& this repository of a working implementation in Nodejs, that I actually use in my projects.
 Where the interpretation algorithms are provided as external plugins to the impleminting module.
 Also I've described some additional graph theory concepts, not supported by graph databases, so I had to implement some of them in the application layer.